 The best way to handle the challenges of tight deadlines and multiple stakeholders is to communicate effectively across all team members.
-Here are five ways I have found to be helpful in improving team communication and building trust:
+Here are five recommendations to improve agile team communication and build trust:

 1. Define Roles and Goals at the Beginning

 A lot of miscommunication starts at the very beginning of a project.
 Each project should have a clear kick-off with roles and goals defined.
 During the kick-off, it is important to discuss what the various roles will be and what the expectations for and from team members are.
 There should be an escalation overview highlighting how to resolve problems when they arise.
 The kick-off should serve as a guidance for the team, but should not be rigid or set in stone.
 Changes are bound to happen and the team should be agile and adjust to change.

 Always encourage the team to ask questions.
 Never dismiss a question or make someone feel inadequate for asking questions.
 Questions lead to clarifications, discovery, and sometimes process improvements.
 It is therefore important to encourage the team to ask questions and clarifications.
 Remember, it’s okay to not have the answers and discover them along the way.

 Questions lead to clarifications, discovery, and sometimes process improvements.”

 People who have never done agile before, or are just learning the development tools, are expected to make mistakes.
 Mistakes should be encouraged and openly discussed – especially at the beginning of a project.
 Mistakes force us to learn and become better.
 However, I see a lot of people afraid of making mistakes.
 I’ve even seen teams brushing mistakes under the rug and hoping no one notices.
 In agile development, small mistakes that could be fixed in a couple of minutes or a day, turn into mountains that delay release dates by weeks or months.
 Whatever you do, do not brush mistakes under the rug.
 How the team handles mistakes could be a golden opportunity to bring the team closer together.